davidrhoden/davidrhoden-basic-netlify/timeline/wild-meat-slumbers-dec-15-1992.md

 ---
 title: Two of my bands were on a compilation of Knoxville bands.
 date: 1992-12-15T13:00:00.000Z
-summary: These were the unhip bands of 1992.
-We were too old!
 excerpt: These were the unhip bands of 1992.
 We were too old!
 category: timeline
 image: /static/img/rock/WMSITN_JcardA-kcrothers.jpg